 Step 5: Evicting a Tenant and Regaining Property

 If you have a clear reason to evict a tenant and present evidence against them in court, the judge will most likely rule in your favor.
-The last step in the eviction process is to ensure the tenant moves out of the unit.
+The last step in the eviction process is to ensure that the tenant moves out of your rental property.

-Once the judge has decided on the eviction, they will set a date for the required move-out.
+Once the judge has ruled on the eviction, they will set a date for the required move-out.
 This is typically about one week after the hearing to allow the tenant to make other living arrangements.
-Again, the landlord still must uphold their side of the lease and will not be allowed to enter the rental until the tenant has vacated.
+Again, the property manager must still uphold their side of the lease and will not be allowed to enter the rental until the tenant has fully vacated.

-However, once a judge has ruled on an eviction, the landlord will be able to call the local sheriff’s office to have an officer present on the move-out day.
+However, once a judge has ruled on an eviction, the landlord will be able to call the local sheriff’s office to have a law enforcement officer present on the move-out day.
 This can be a good option if you think there could be trouble getting the tenant to leave.

 Reclaiming the Property and Past-Due Rent

-If the tenant has fully moved out of the unit, the landlord will then be allowed to regain full use of the property to clean the unit and change the locks.
-Depending on your state, you may or may not have received payment for past-due rent by the time the tenant moves out.
+Once the tenant has fully moved out of the unit, the landlord will then be allowed to regain full use of the rental property to clean the unit and change the locks.
+Depending on your state, you may or may not have received payment for past due rent by the time the tenant moves out.
 In some states, you can sue for payment at the same time as the eviction hearing.
 In other states, you may be required to file another small claims lawsuit against the former tenant in order to receive back payments on overdue rent.